Investors look to 2008 for guidance on when to jump back in

 Meanwhile, credit markets are still sending out distress signals -- yields on junk-rated U.S. bonds are around 10% currently compared to 6% a month ago, meaning many companies may find it hard to service debt.

-In Europe, an index of European credit default swaps, ITEXO5Y=MG that measure the default risk of a basket of sub-investment grade companies, is off its peaks but remains elevated at 545 basis points, almost double end-February levels.
+In Europe, an index of European credit default swaps, ITEXO5Y=MG that measure the default risk of a basket of sub-investment grade companies, is off its peaks but remains elevated at around 520 basis points, almost double end-February levels.

 The volatility index's (VIX) 30% drop from recent peaks is a clear positive for riskier assets.
 But if 2008 is any guide, its decline may not yet signal the market trough.
 In 2008, the VIX retreated from highs in October, but markets took another five months to bottom out.

-The recession in 2008 was a long one -- economists this time reckon a turnaround in global growth will come by the third quarter.
+The recession in 2008 was a long one -- some economists reckon this time a turnaround in global growth will come by the third quarter.

+Yet some also warn that markets are only now coming to grips with how severe a potential downturn could be.

+"We ... haven't fully appreciated how far this recession will go," said Andrea Cicione, head of strategy at TS Lombard, in London.
+Some of her concerns center on potential second-round effects such as rising unemployment and companies slashing their capital expenditures.

 Valuations of U.S. and European indexeshttps://reut.rs/2UgzxS8